 Books / Publications

-Edward (Ned) Hallowell, M.D. is the #1 New York Times best selling author of the 1994 ground-breaking Driven to Distraction, co-authored with John Ratey, M.D.
+Edward (Ned) Hallowell, M.D. is the #1 New York Times best selling author of the 1994 ground-breaking book Driven to Distraction, co-authored with John Ratey, M.D.
 Driven to Distraction sparked a revolution in our understanding of ADHD.

 Dr. Hallowell went on to write 19 more books on various social and psychological topics including several more books on ADHD.
 You can review all of his books HERE.